-At John Clifford we are committed to a strong partnership with parents and carers.
+At John Clifford School we are committed to a strong partnerships with parents and carers.
 Research shows that where parents are actively involved in school life their own children do better so please don’t be shy!
 There are many opportunities for parents to play a role in our learning community.

 In the summer term parents receive a written report.
 Also we hold an Open Afternoon when parents can share curriculum projects and work, enjoy entertainments and festivals.

 From time to time we also hold family curriculum events to support understanding of new initiatives and curriculum issues, such as phonics and reading.